icinganalysis/icinganalysis.github.io/content/scaling_in_naca_tests.md

 duct designed to prevent automatically the entrance of large quantities of water into a turbojet engine in icing conditions are presented.
-Total-pressure losses and icing characteristics for a direct-ram Inlet and the inertia-separation inlets are compared at similar aerodynamic and simulated icing conditions.
+Total-pressure losses and icing characteristics for a direct-ram inlet and the inertia-separation inlets are compared at similar aerodynamic and simulated icing conditions.
 Complete ice protection for inlet guide vanes could not be achieved with the inertia-separation inlets investigated.
 Approximately 8 percent of the volume of water entering the nacelles remained.
-In the air passing Into the compressor Inlet.
-Heavy alternate-duct-elbow Ice formations caused by secondary inertia separation resulted in rapid total-pressure losses and decreases in mass flow.
+In the air passing into the compressor inlet, heavy alternate-duct-elbow ice formations caused by secondary inertia separation resulted in rapid total-pressure losses and decreases in mass flow.
 The duration in an icing condition for an inertia- separation inlet, without local surface heating, was increased